kordrawr-maker/RustMc/README.md

 - Server types: Vanilla, Paper, Fabric, NeoForge
 - OS: Windows x64, Linux x64/aarch64
 - Java: bundled (Temurin JRE picked automatically per version: 25 for 26.x, 21 for 1.20.5+, 17 for older)

+## Where?

+- This can be used on home PCs and servers.